mana-z/cprocess/README.md

 ## And what is wrong with using `fork()+exec()` directly?

 Nothing in essence.
 However, their handling takes some care and mistakes done using them are pretty common, especially when IO redirection is needed.
-Many developers are prone to avoid then for that reasons.
+Many developers are prone to avoid them for that reasons.

 ## What I need?